LoopKit/loopdocs/docs/loop-3/loop-3-overview.md

 * There is no harm in completely reviewing the 3 pages mentioned above for new Loopers
 * There is a section for experienced Looper on the Onboarding page.
-* Read the rest of the Set Up pages - you will learn a lot of new Loop 3 features by doing this and save asking mentors questions when the answers are found in LoopDocs
+* Read the rest of the pages listed under [All Loopers](#all-loopers), below
+    - Many of the new Loop 3 features are described
-* Make suggestions if you think parts of LoopDocs could be clarified, especially from the viewpoint of an experienced Looper switching to Loop 3
+    - Reach out if information is missing or needs to be clarified
+* LoopDocs design
     * Please note that sections specific to experienced Loopers are being moved after the sections aimed at new Loopers
     * The goal is to make LoopDocs easier for new Loopers to navigate
     * Experienced Loopers can scroll ahead, check the page table of contents or use the search feature